SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 After performing the necessary seals, the user channels chakra into the rocks and stone around them.
 Their chakra causes large rocks to shatter into smaller ones, which are then launched as high-velocity projectiles towards potentially dozens of targets.

 Chakra: 48
-Damage: 20d20
+Damage: (5\*X)d20
-Accuracy: \+2
+Accuracy: \+X/5
 Range: 7 \* (ninjutsu damage bonus)
 Speed: 30
 Seal Speed: 26

-Tags: Blunt, Projectile, LoS, Attack
+Tags: Attack, Projectile, Blunt

 Effects:
-This technique may only be used in rocky terrain.
-You may hit up to (ninjutsu damage bonus) targets.
-You may target the same person multiple times, up to one quarter of your maximum.
-Every additional 'target' spent on them gives a \+1 bonus to Accuracy (against that target only) and increases the damage by 5d20.
+You fire up to (ninjutsu damage bonus) projectiles.
+You may target the same person multiple times with X being the number of projectiles at a single target.

 ### **Doton: Sando no Jutsu \- Earth Release: Mountain Earth Technique**

 The user creates two monolithic walls up from the ground, destroying the environment for several hundred yards in either direction, and sends them at one another.
 As they approach each other, their momentum builds, starting off slow and ending with a collision that removes the third dimension from anything unlucky enough to be caught between them.

 Chakra: 50
-Damage: 50d20\*2
+Damage: 100d6\*2
 Accuracy: \-10
 Range: 100
 Area: 80
 Speed: 30, Delay 30
 Seal Speed: 26

-Tags: Blunt, AoE, Ground Based, Attack
+Tags: Attack, Blunt, AoE

 Effects:
 This technique's damage is doubled for determining if it inflicts wounds.
 If (Heh, “If”) it does cause a wound, it also causes two wounds of the next lower severity, three of the severity below that, and so forth.
 And it applies them to all body parts.